laravel/docs/mail.md

 #### Mailgun Driver

 To use the Mailgun driver, first install Guzzle, then set the `driver` option in your `config/mail.php` configuration file to `mailgun`.
-Next, verify that your `config/services.php` configuration file cogntains the following options:
+Next, verify that your `config/services.php` configuration file contains the following options:

     'mailgun' => [
         'domain' => 'your-mailgun-domain',